 Individual and Couples Therapy for Expats

 I offer both individual therapy (60 minutes) and couples therapy (60 minutes, with longer sessions available at pro-rated rates) for expats and international couples.
 Americans abroad often specifically look for an American therapist online or an American couples therapist who understands the cultural frame they grew up in.
-Before your first session, we have a brief 15-minute call to see if this feels like the right fit for you.
+Before your first session, we have a free 15-minute call to see if this feels like the right fit for you.

 What the research says about expat mental health

 The cross-cultural psychology literature on expatriate adjustment is surprisingly well-developed, and the pattern that emerges is consistent.
-Longitudinal studies of employed expats typically find that depression and anxiety rates are two to three times higher than for matched non-migrating peers, with the peak around 9 to 18 months into the posting — well past the initial honeymoon but before the person has built enough local roots to feel at home.
-The classic U-curve of cross-cultural adjustment described by Oberg and later refined by Black and Mendenhall matches this: initial excitement, a sharp dip, slow recovery, sometimes a second dip on return.
+Longitudinal studies of employed expats typically find that depression and anxiety rates are two to three times higher than for matched non-migrating peers, with the peak around 9 to 18 months into the posting, well past the initial honeymoon but before the person has built enough local roots to feel at home.
+The classic U-curve of cross-cultural adjustment described by Oberg (1960) and later refined by Black and Mendenhall (1991) matches this: initial excitement, a sharp dip, slow recovery, sometimes a second dip on return.

-A second robust finding is that the strongest predictor of expat distress is not the degree of cultural distance between home and host country, but the degree of mismatch between the person's pre-move expectations and the realities they encounter.
+A second well-replicated finding is that the strongest predictor of expat distress is not the degree of cultural distance between home and host country, but the degree of mismatch between the person's pre-move expectations and the realities they encounter.
 Couples where one partner moved primarily to support the other's career (the trailing-spouse literature) report the highest distress, with effect sizes larger than any specific cultural or linguistic variable.
 The psychological problem is rarely adjusting to the new country.
 It is adjusting to a version of yourself that you did not know you would have to become.

 Related reading